dirkkelly/dirkkelly/content/blog/2018-06-05-achieved-today.md

 After the gym I went by the apartment, dropped off and opened up the mattress, and repaired the door on the cupboard, I also had to move the drawers to accommodate the change in the mount positions, not simple alone but I managed with some spare parts holding the door in place.
 Met another neighbor, which puts me at three right around me, good to start to know the community, all very friendly people.

 I then drove back to my parent's, mum had left me dinner which I reheated before sitting down to work at 9:15pm, a video call for an hour with Nicole to discuss projects and staffing over the next 6 months, some great projects on the horizon, loving how much harder we're able to push with such a strong team.

+Met with the team for standup, discussed the concept of multiple IPMs, agreed that a senior engineer from each stream needs to be at all IPMs and agreed on starting at 930am EST on Thursdays for the Australia IPM, meaning our other Australian engineers only have to work Thursday nights.
+We have such a great team that is able to communicate effectively asynchronously and get together regularly enough to build good software.

 Had some meetings for the rest of the night, leadership team where all divisions checked in, got some context on what focuses everyone has right now, and gave a breakdown of the work we have going on which is a big list of great changes!
 Finally a catch up with Marketing to discuss an upcoming website project which is going to be a great opportunity to work with the new designer, Hugo Website Framework and Bootstrap 4 Library.